purdue-arc/rocket_league/docker/README.md

 [`docker-container-toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html)
 installed, you can use your GPU from within the container by using `--gpus all`.
 Other useful commands are `--net host` and `--priviledged` for access to host networking and peripheral devices respectively.
+You can also pass in a command through the `$DOCKER_CMD` environment variable, rather than loading into zsh.
 For example:
   - `docker-run.sh`: Run the container and start the shell
   - `docker-run.sh --gpus all`: Run the container with Nvidia GPU support
-  - `docker-run.sh --gpus all --net host --priviledged`: Run the container with Nvidia GPU support, host networking, and complete access to peripherals.
+  - `docker-run.sh --gpus all --net host --priviledged`: Run the container with Nvidia GPU support, host networking, and complete access to peripherals
+  - `DOCKER_CMD=roscore docker-run.sh`: Run the container and start the ROS core
+  - `DOCKER_CMD='roslaunch my_package my_launch_file.launch' docker-run.sh
+  --gpus all --net host --priviledged`: Run a specific launch file with Nvidia GPU support, host networking, and complete access to peripherals

 ### Other things
 You can also run `docker-join.sh` to attach a shell to the container.
 You can